Japanese destroyer Yanagi (1944): Construction and career

 Authorized in the late 1942 Modified 5th Naval Armaments Supplement Program, Yanagi (willow) was laid down by Fujinagata Shipyards on 20 August 1944 in its Osaka facility and launched on 25 November.
 Upon her completion on 18 January 1945, the ship was assigned to Destroyer Squadron 11 of the Combined Fleet for working up.
 Upon the completion of her training, the ship was assigned to the squadron's Destroyer Division 53.
 The squadron was briefly attached to the Second Fleet on 1–20 April before rejoining the Combined Fleet.

 On 22 May, Yanagi was transferred to the Ominato area for convoy escort duties.
 During attacks by Task Force 38 on Hokkaido and northern Honshu on 14 July, the ship had her stern blown off when she was attacked by carrier aircraft in the Tsugaru Strait.
 Her crew casualties are unknown, but the destroyer was towed to Ominato.
 Destroyer Division 53 was disbanded the following day.
 Yanagi was still in Ominato when Task Force 38 conducted further attacks in the Hokkaido area on 9–10 August and was further damaged.
-The ship was turned over to Allied forces at Hakodate at the time of the surrender of Japan on 2 September and was stricken from the navy list on 20 November.
-Unrepaired, she was broken up at Ominato on 1 April 1947.
+The ship was turned over to Allied forces at Hakodate at the time of the surrender of Japan on 2 September and was stricken from the navy list on 20 November without being used in repatriation duties.
+Unrepaired, she was dismantled at Ominato on 1 April 1947.

+Some sources suggest the ship was used as a breakwater in May 1948 in Wakamatsu-ku, alongside Akizuki-class destroyers Suzutsuki and Fuyutsuki.
+In reality, the vessel used was the first Yanagi, an old Momo-class destroyer built in 1917 that was decommissioned in 1940 and survived the Pacific War as a training hulk.